MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>Amazon S3</h3>
                         <p>by <a href="https://www.bainsight.com">BA Insight</a></p>
                         <p>The Amazon S3 Connector works with all content stored in S3.
 Organization can use the connector to securely connector to S3 and index content from S3 buckets.
-Powerfull filtering capabilities give organization control about what content found in S3 should be indexed.</p>
+Powerful filtering capabilities give organization control about what content found in S3 should be indexed.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.bainsight.com/connectors/amazon-s3-connector-sharepoint-azure-elasticsearch/"><font color="0065BA">More details</font></a>
                         </p>